dundeemath/MA22004/docs/guide.md

 The **Final Exam** will be a two (2) hour hand-written exam that will be submitted using [Gradescope](https://www.gradescope.com/).
 This process will be thoroughly discussed and trialled with a dummy exam in advance of the real submission.
 The Final Exam will be in week 11 (i.e., during the last week of the term).

-To pass this module, one must:
+To pass this module, you must:

 - obtain an overall grade of at least `D3` in the overall assessment **and**
 - obtain a grade of at least `M1` for the exam **and**